-- Complete all required pre-requisite coursework as defined by the Steering Committee at time of entry into the program. - Complete required compliance and safety training prior to initiating lab rotations. - Be in good academic standing with a cumulative GPA of greater than or equal to 3.0 and no grade less than B- in the BSGP core curriculum and selectives: - o BIOM 501: Fundamentals for Graduate Research 1 credit - o BIOM 506 (2 Fall, 1+ Spring): Special Topics in Biomedical Research (lab rotations) 3 credits minimum (See "Laboratory Rotations" below) - o BIOM 507: Advanced Molecular Biology 4 credits - o BIOM 508: Advanced Cellular Biology 4 credits - BIOM 525 (Fall, Spring): Cell and Molecular Basis of Disease (CMBD) Journal Club 2 credits total - BIOM 530 (Fall, Spring): Cell and Molecular Basis of Disease (CMBD) Seminar 4 credits total - o Selectives (3 Spring) 9 credits total from: - BIOM 509: Principles of Neurobiology - BIOM 510: Physiology - BIOM 514: Immunobiology - BIOM 515: Cancer Biology - BIOM 522: Experimental Methods and Design - PHRM 576/580: Molecular and Cellular Pharmacology/General Toxicology - Identify a Research Mentor and secure a signed Mentor Agreement Form before March 15th.
+- Complete all required pre-requisite coursework as defined by the Steering Committee at time of entry into the program. - Complete required compliance and safety training prior to initiating lab rotations. - Be in good academic standing with a cumulative GPA of greater than or equal to 3.0 and no grade less than B- in the BSGP core curriculum and selectives: - Complete at least 3 Laboratory Rotations (Fall, Spring) - o BIOM 501: Fundamentals for Graduate Research 1 credit - o BIOM 505 (Fall): ST: Biostatistics Method I 2 credits - BIOM 507: Advanced Molecular Biology 4 credits - BIOM 508: Advanced Cellular Biology 4 credits - BIOM 525 (Fall, Spring): Cell and Molecular Basis of Disease (CMBD) Journal Club 2 credits total - BIOM 530 (Fall, Spring): Cell and Molecular Basis of Disease (CMBD) Seminar 4 credits total - Selectives (3 Spring) 9 credits total from: - BIOM 505: ST: Biostatistics Method II - BIOM 509: Principles of Neurobiology - BIOM 510: Physiology - BIOM 514: Immunobiology - BIOM 515: Cancer Biology - PHRM 576: Molecular and Cellular Pharmacology - Identify a Research Mentor and secure a signed Mentor Agreement Form before March 15th.
 BSGP funding will terminate on May 31st each year and students who have not identified a Research Mentor by this time may not be allowed to continue in the program. - Note: Mentor Agreement Form documents the source(s) of funding for the student and must be signed by the student, Research Mentor and department chair prior to bring delivered to the BREP Office (See Forms, BREP web site). - Pass the qualifying examination by date set by the Qualifying Exam Committee.
 (See "Qualifying Examination" section below)